 Is White Sands National Park worth it?

-White Sands National Park is worth it just to see those shimmering sands.
+White Sands National Park is worth a visit just to see those shimmering sands.
 The park’s sands cover an area of 275 square miles in the desert, so it’s easy to find your own patch to discover.

 You may look ridiculous, but that’s part of the fun.